ittuann/obsidian-gpt-liteinquirer-plugin/README.md

 You can open the Lightweight ChatGPT Plugin interface in three ways:

 - By clicking on the Obsidian ribbon on the left.

-- By the keyboard shortcuts `ALT + C`.
-- By the Obsidian command `Open Lightweight ChatGPT Plugin Window`.
+- By the Obsidian command `Open Lightweight Window`.
+- By manually set a keyboard shortcut for the command, such as `CTRL + K`.

-In the Lightweight ChatGPT Plugin Window, the content you selected in the current Markdown document will be copied to the text box automatically.
+In the GPT Lite Inquirer Window, the content you selected in the current Markdown document will be copied to the text box automatically.
 So you can use this text to ask questions or perform other operations, or directly write down anything you want to say.

 Tips: You can also send content directly using the `CTRL + ENTER` shortcut.

 ---

-- TODO List:
+TODO List:

+- [ ] Add configuration default Prompt

-  - Add support for Azure API
+- [ ] Add support for Azure API

-  - Add support for GPT-4
+- [ ] Add support for GPT-4

-Lightweight ChatGPT Plugin for Obsidian wants to be a nice companion to boost your creativity and productivity.
+GPT-LiteInquirer Plugin for Obsidian wants to be a nice companion to boost your creativity and productivity.
 Experience the seamless AI-enhanced writing and content generation capabilities within Obsidian today!